MihirT-10/Asthma-FuelType/README.md

 ### Cleaned Asthma Dataset according to the counties

-### Functions

-- CountyMapper: Maps Each ZipCode in Fuel DataSet to its corresponding County
-  - ```python
-    def CountyMapper(df):
-    CountZipped = []
-    for zipcode in df['ZipCode']:
-      a = [k for k, v in CZ_Dict.items() if zipcode in v] CountyZipped.append(a)
-    df['CountyZipped'] = CountyZipped
-    df['CountyZipped'] = df['CountyZipped'].str[0]
-    return df
-    ```
-- CarCounter: Counts the cars in each County
-- CarTypeCounter: Decided to make the distinction of any combustion engine even if hybrid
-  - Combustion = Gasoline, Diesel, Diesel Hybrid, Hybrid Gasoline, Flex-Fuel, Natural Gas, Other
-  - Alternative = Battery Electric, Plug-In Hybrid, Hydrogen Fuel Cell

 <img src="Images/image_2022-05-04_193008617.png" alt="Image description">
 {:style="display:block; margin-left:auto; margin-right:auto"; :height="75%" width="75%"; }
 {:refdef: style="text-align: center;"}